jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 mode.
 Together with the option above, you need to pass `update_in_insert = true` to `vim.diagnostic.config` for diagnostics to work as expected.
 See `:help vim.diagnostic.config` for more info.

+## Highlight Groups

+Below are listed the highlight groups that you can override for the `:NullLsInfo` window.

+- `NullLsInfoHeader` Window header
+- `NullLsInfoTitle` Titles
+- `NullLsInfoBorder` Window border
+- `NullLsInfoSources` Sources names

 ## Explicitly defining the project root